LouisLanganay/commit-ai-generator/README.md

 - Generate commit messages using popular commit message norms.
 - Access the extension through a dedicated button in the Source Control tab.
-- Utilizes Git diff to analyze changes in your code.
 - Customize your commit message generation by adjusting various settings:
   - Choose from different AI models.
   - Adjust the AI temperature for message creativity.
   - Modify the prompt for generating the commit message.
   - Set a maximum limit for AI-generated tokens.
-- Simple and easy-to-use interface.
-- Works seamlessly with Git and the OpenAI API.

 ## ⚙ Requirements